MarioBian/ck-components/README.md

 # Commit Kings - Components repository

-This is the Components repository for a Gomoku game
+This is the Components repository for a Gomoku game!

 ## Installation